Weiyet/RTLStructLib/README.md

 Include file list <Data structure>/src/rtl_list.f to your simulation or project.

 ### Work in Progress/Future Works 🚀
-🔹 Implementing Hash Table, Binary Tree, AVL Tree and more and more 🔹 Providing comprehensive test benches (TB) for verification 🔹 Exploring pyUVM for developing UVM & pyUVM agents
+🔹 Implementing Hash Table, Binary Tree, AVL Tree and more and more <br>
+🔹 Providing comprehensive test benches (TB) for verification <br>
+🔹 Exploring pyUVM for developing UVM & pyUVM agents <br>
 🔹 Improving performance & adding more use cases